-According to the mapping of FEPAs, most of the LSA is mapped as a FEPA, with the remaining portions delineated as 'Upstream' (Figure 7).
+According to the mapping of FEPAs, the far eastern portion of the LSA is mapped as a FEPA.
+The remaining (western) portion is delineated as 'Upstream' (Figure 7).

 According to Driver, et al., (2012), FEPAs should be maintained in a natural/near natural condition, and anthropogenic activities in Upstream Management Areas should be carefully managed to prevent degradation of downstream FEPAs.